gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Some way to configure/use all native components (instead of `libraries.all { ... }` and `executables.all { ... }`)
 - Have some way to replace the default source sets or configure one without redefining all
 - Don't create variants that can never be built
-- Allow a plugin to define the set of available tool chains, build types, platforms, flavors etc and allow a component to declare which of these make sense.
-  Tool chain is NOT a dimension: Can infer tool chain from target platform and source dialect
 - Model language dialect and add this to source set, e.g. GCC, visual C++, ANSI C. A tool chain can compile some set of dialects.
 - Model operating system as a dependency declared by a source set.
     - Can use this to determine which source sets to include in a given binary.